timou0911/Ethernaut-Writeup/10. Re-entrancy ★★★☆☆/README.md

 1. We create a malicious contract and call `withdraw()`.
 (Be sure to implement `receive()` or `fallback()` in your contract to receive ETH.)

 2. The key to re-entrancy is creating recursion.
-Since our `receive()' will be triggered when we receive ETH, we can call `withdraw()` again in it.
+Since our `receive()` will be triggered when we receive ETH, we can call `withdraw()` again in it.

 3. Notice that funds are transferred to our contract before the balance is deducted.
 So the balance has not yet changed when `withdraw()` is called for the second time!
 This allows us to withdraw more funds than intended.